-NOTE: This restaurant has closed it's doors.
-Still, funny as hell.
-I had post-poned getting together with Kim and her hubby twice at this point for various reasons, so this time I was determined to not miss this dinner date.
-Even if I was drugged up to high heaven in order to attend.
-Luckily even though I was sick, my taste buds had not been affected, so eating out was still an option.
+I had postponed getting together with my friend Kim and her hubby twice at this point for various reasons, so this time I was determined to not miss this dinner date.
+Unfortunately, I had come down with a bit of a cold, so after almost a bottle of cold medicine and a heroic amount of multivitamins I sluggishly tromped my way out to downtown.
+Luckily, even though I was sick, my taste buds had not been affected, so eating out was still an option.
 Kinda.

 Good summary of our dinner, G. I can certainly contest that you did not resemble a prostitute in any way Saturday night.